The Most Successful Online Dating Profile Photos Revealed

 Here’s what we’ve learned about the most successful online dating photos from our research, data and matching teams:

 The Amount Counts

-We pulled stats to date from 2013, and people who uploaded 4 or more photos received the most inquiries (communication) from their matches.
+We pulled online dating statistics to date from 2013, and people who uploaded 4 or more photos received the most inquiries (communication) from their matches.
 Interestingly, women tend to post more pics than men (at a ratio of 6.4 vs. 4.2).
 Men also reach out and initiate communication 67% of the time.